IBSim/VirtualLab/README.md

 To set up VirtualLab you must first run 'SetupConfig.sh' from the directory to which you have downloaded the source code.
 If you would like to change any of the default configuration you can do this from VLconfig_DEFAULT.sh.

 It is possible to install VirtualLab and its dependencies by running the following command in the terminal.
-`cd ~ && wget -O Install_VirtualLab.sh https://gitlab.com/ibsim/virtuallab/-/raw/master/Scripts/Install/Install_VirtualLab.sh?inline=false && chmod 755 Install_VirtualLab.sh && sudo ~/./Install_VirtualLab.sh -P c -S y -y && source ~/.bashrc`
+`cd ~ && wget -O Install_VirtualLab.sh https://gitlab.com/ibsim/virtuallab/-/raw/master/Scripts/Install/Install_VirtualLab.sh?inline=false && chmod 755 Install_VirtualLab.sh && sudo ~/./Install_VirtualLab.sh -P c -S y -E y -y && source ~/.bashrc`

 See VirtualLab/docs for documentation.